elasticio/elasticio.github.io/_guides/deploying-with-ksonnet.md

 * Ksonnet helps defining and managing applications as collection of components using Jsonnet and then deploying them on different Kubernetes clusters;

-* The `config.json` & `platform.json` files have to be configured first, before proceeding with KSonnet deployment;
+* The `config.json` & `platform.json` files have to be configured first, before proceeding with KSonnet deployment.